Opening and Preparing Images¶

 from matplotlib.pyplot import subplots

-[17:44:26] ERROR PARDISO solver not installed, run `pip install pypardiso`.
-Otherwise, _workspace.py:56
+[01:02:24] ERROR PARDISO solver not installed, run `pip install pypardiso`.
+Otherwise, _workspace.py:56 simulations will be slow.
+Apple M chips not supported.

-Opening a Folder of 2D tif Images#
+Opening a Folder of 2D tif Images¶

-Using ImageJ#
+Using ImageJ¶

 ImageJ is the ultimate image processing tool kit.
 It has many functions and filters for doing quantitative analysis, usually added via plug-ins (see note below), but it’s also very good at converting between file types and formats.

-If you have a folder full of 2D images which are either microscope images obtained by serial sectioning or reconstructions of backprojections from X-ray tomography, then you’ll want to convert these into a single tif image. tif supports 3D images, so all the individual 2D images can be stacked together into a single file.
+If you have a folder full of 2D images which are either microscope images obtained by serial sectioning or reconstructions of backprojections from X-ray tomography, then you’ll want to convert these into a single tif

 This can be done in ImageJ using “File/Import/Image Sequence” as shown in the screenshots below.
 Note that the images must be named with a numerical value indicating its order in the sequence, like “slice_001.tif”.